Ryleeing/Chef-Logic_AI-Agent-hackthon/README.md

 * **Human-in-the-Loop Procurement:** Instead of fragile web scrapers executing unauthorized payments, the agent generates deep-links to S-kaupat search results.
 The human operator verifies the final cart and executes the payment.
 * **Predictive No-Show Modeling:** Analyzes historical check-in metrics from past Luma events to calculate dynamic drop-off rates.
 If historical data is missing (e.g., in mock environments), it degrades gracefully to a validated statistical baseline.
-* **Fuzzy Dietary Parsing:** Bypasses rigid/broken API schemas by deep-scanning full JSON payloads for dietary keywords.
-Applies a 10% vegetarian / 5% gluten-free statistical inference if no survey data exists.
+* **Fuzzy Dietary Parsing:** To handle inconsistent Mock API data, the agent deep-scans JSON payloads for dietary keywords, ensuring no guest is missed even when API keys are missing.

 ## Agentic Workflow